paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 RUN chmod 0600 /certs/server.key /certs/server.crt
 ```

-We copied both files into the container and changed the the owner and permission of the file to allow postgres to use it.
+We copied both files into the container and changed the owner and permission of the file to allow postgres to use it.
 We're copying it to a random folder so we don't interfere with the server initialization.
 Now let's initialize the server with some extra parameters.
-Those parameter will enable SSL and pass the certificate files.
+Those parameters will enable SSL and pass the certificate files.

 ```dockerfile
 # Start the database setting the SSL certificates